tuetenk0pp/sharelatex-full/README.md

 ## Installation

 Just like the official Overleaf docker container.
-You can use the docker-compose.yaml provided in the official repo.
+You can use the [docker-compose.yaml](https://github.com/overleaf/overleaf/blob/master/docker-compose.yml) provided in the [official GitHub](https://github.com/overleaf/overleaf), but change the image to ``tuetenk0pp/sharelatex-full``.

 ### Dockerfile